-Notice:

-The Professional Standards Committee has a policy of reviewing guidelines every five years to determine if the guideline is still viable and adequate.
+Notice: The Professional Standards Committee periodically reviews guidelines to determine if the guideline is still viable and adequate.
 However, practice bulletins may be issued from time to time to clarify statements made herein or to add information useful to those engineers engaged in this area of practice.